fommil/fpmortals/manuscript/frontmatter.md

 # Practicalities

-If you'd like to set up a project that uses the libraries presented in this book, you will need to use a recent version of Scala with some FP-specific features enabled (e.g. in `build.sbt`):
+If you'd like to set up a project that uses the libraries presented in this book, you will need to use a recent version of Scala with FP-specific features enabled (e.g. in `build.sbt`):

 {lang="scala"}
 ~~~~~~~~
 scalaVersion in ThisBuild := "2.12.1"
-//scalaOrganization in ThisBuild := "org.typelevel"
-scalacOptions in ThisBuild += "-Ypartial-unification"
+scalacOptions in ThisBuild ++= Seq(
+  "-language:_",
+  "-Ypartial-unification"
+)
 ~~~~~~~~

 and add the following dependencies to your project's settings: